haddocking/prodigy-lig/README.md

    * [Contact](#contact)

 # Introduction

-PRODIGY-LIG (PROtein binDIng enerGY prediction - LIGands) is a structure-based method for the prediction of binding affinity in protein-small ligands (such as drugs or metabolites) complexes.
+PRODIGY-LIG (PROtein binDIng enerGY prediction - LIGands) is a structure-based method for the prediction of binding affinity in protein-small ligand (such as drugs or metabolites) complexes.

 Here is reported a collection of scripts what you can download and use to predict the binding addinity of your complex.

 If you are not familiar with scripting, the online version of PRODIGY-LIG can be found here:
 * [PRODIGY-LIG](https://nestor.science.uu.nl/prodigy/lig)

 # Download and Installation